element-plus/element-plus/docs/en-US/component/date-picker.md

 ## Localization

-The default locale of is English, if you need to use other languages, please check [Internationalization](/en-US/component/i18n)
+The default locale of is English, if you need to use other languages, please check [Internationalization](/en-US/guide/i18n)

-Note, date time locale (month name, first day of the week ...) are also configed in localization.
+Note, date time locale (month name, first day of the week ...) are also configured in localization.

 ## Attributes